AnandChowdhary/deliverabilityguide.com/README.md

 - I'm reaching out to you because I saw online that you're working for {companyName}.
 - I thought of reaching because I saw that you're working at {companyName}.

 If this sounds too easy to be very useful, it's because it probably is.
 These days, it's best that you go further than having just a few variations of a few words in the content.
-Ideally, the entire email will be generated by a large language model like GPT-4, which is what FirstQuadrant does, so that it's completely unique and can be highly personalized.
+Ideally, the entire email will be generated by a large language model like GPT-4, so that it's completely unique and can be highly personalized, or written manually.

 ### What not to include

 It's best to avoid including anything that could be flagged as spam by mailbox providers.
-Ideally, your email should be as simple as possible, totally in plain text.
+Ideally, your email should be as simple as possible, totally in plain text without any fancy HTML.
 Of course, this is not always possible, so you should try to avoid words and phrases that are likely to be flagged as spam, and include as few images and links as possible.

 #### Spammy words